Achievable logoAchievable logo

 (spoiler)

 b.
-Lucy Manette clarifies a point about the prisoner’s arrival on board, and she responds with specific descriptions of the two men and their obvious hostility towards Charles Darnay is incorrect because Lucy does not provide details about the men other than that they were French.
-She also does not say that the men were hostile towards Darnay.
+Lucy Manette clarifies a point about the prisoner’s arrival on board, and she responds with specific descriptions of the two men and their obvious hostility towards Charles Darnay is incorrect because Lucy gives no details about the men other than that they were French.
+She also does not say they were hostile toward Darnay.

 c.
-Lucy Manette is asked to clarify a point about the prisoner’s arrival on board, and she responds with a detailed description of the treasonous papers they looked at together is incorrect because Lucy never saw what the papers said.
+Lucy Manette is asked to clarify a point about the prisoner’s arrival on board, and she responds with a detailed description of the treasonous papers they looked at together is incorrect because Lucy never sees what the papers say.

 e.
-Lucy Manette describes how the two French gentlemen were thrown off the boat for inciting Charles Darnay to commit treason is incorrect because the French gentlemen were not thrown off the ship but left voluntarily.
+Lucy Manette describes how the two French gentlemen were thrown off the boat for inciting Charles Darnay to commit treason is incorrect because the French gentlemen are not thrown off the ship; they leave voluntarily.

-First-person narratives are stories that use the personal pronouns I, me, my, and mine to indicate that the story is being told from one character’s point of view.
+First-person narratives use the personal pronouns I, me, my, and mine to show that the story is told from one character’s point of view.

-Second person narratives are less common than those written in first or third person.
-They contain the pronouns you and your to indicate that the writer is speaking directly to the reader.
+Second person narratives are less common than first or third person narratives.
+They use pronouns such as you and your to show that the narrator is speaking directly to the reader.

-Third person narratives use third person pronouns: he, she, it, one, and they.
-A limited third person narrative is written from the point of view of a character who does not know what the other characters are thinking or feeling.
-An omniscient or “all-knowing” third person narrative is told by a narrator who knows everything about all of the characters.
+Third person narratives use third person pronouns such as he, she, it, one, and they.
+A limited third person narrative is told from the point of view of a character who does not know what other characters are thinking or feeling.
+An omniscient (or “all-knowing”) third person narrative is told by a narrator who knows everything about all of the characters.

-Many of the literary passages on the test provide an in-depth description of either the setting or a particular character’s personality and perspective.
-They often focus on a change that has occurred, a variation of the ”old idea, new idea” structure.
-This could be a change in the character’s circumstances or a realization that elicits new thoughts and reactions.
+Many literary passages on the test spend a lot of time describing either the setting or a character’s personality and perspective.
+Often, the passage centers on a change - an “old idea, new idea” structure.
+The change might be in the character’s circumstances, or it might be a realization that leads to new thoughts and reactions.

 Here’s an example: